eslint/eslint/docs/src/use/configure/configuration-files.md

 ];
 ```

-By default, unused disable and enable directives are reported as warnings.
-You can change this setting using the `--report-unused-disable-directives` command line option.
+You can override this setting using the [`--report-unused-disable-directives`](../command-line-interface#--report-unused-disable-directives) or the [`--report-unused-disable-directives-severity`](../command-line-interface#--report-unused-disable-directives-severity) command line options.

+For legacy compatibility, `true` is equivalent to `"warn"` and `false` is equivalent to `"off"`.

 ### Configuring Rules